Blog Menu

 If you see an active website, your chances of purchasing the domain are slim.
 But, it doesn’t mean you can’t ask.
 To find the owner of the domain, try checking the footer or Contact Us page for a phone number or email address.

 If you see a “domain for sale” landing page, that’s good news.
 You’ll find contact information on the page or even a form you can use to make an offer.
+If you see an error message (or can’t find contact information on an active website), you can use a WHOIS lookup to find the registered owner.

 A WHOIS record provides registration and contact information for every registered domain.
 The data is publicly available because the Internet Corporation for Assigned Names and Numbers (ICANN) legally requires it.

-You can find this information by typing your domain into the search bar at lookup.icann.org.
+You can find this information by typing your domain into the search bar at lookup.icann.org

 However, some web hosting providers offer a proxy registration service to protect their client’s privacy.
 If that’s the case, you’ll see contact information for a hosting company rather than the real owner.

 Once you have the registrant’s information, it’s time to reach out.
 If you landed on a “domain for sale” page, you might be able to enter a bid for the website directly on the landing page.
+Otherwise, contact the owner via email, find out if they’re willing to sell and then ask for a price or make an offer.

-If the owner uses a domain broker or domain broker service, you may need to negotiate with a middle man.
+If the owner uses a domain broker or domain broker service, you may need to negotiate with a middleman.
 A domain broker buys and sells domains for other people.
 Like real estate agents, domain brokers assist with connecting buyers with sellers and negotiating a fair price.

 Buying a domain name isn’t as simple as purchasing a product in a store.
-You have to pay the current owner, and they have to transfer the domain to you.
+You have to pay the current owner and they have to transfer the domain to you.

 But who goes first?

+Should you pay first and trust, the owner will transfer the domain?
+Or does the owner transfer the domain and hope you pay the agreed amount.
 There’s no guarantee that the owner will transfer the domain after they receive your payment.
 That’s why you should always use an escrow service to manage domain sales.

-You pay the escrow service, and they hold on to your money until the domain transfer is complete.
+An escrow service is a third party that ensures everyone sticks to the agreed transaction.
+You pay the escrow service and they hold on to your money until the domain transfer is complete.
 Then, the escrow service gives your money to the original owner.

-Step 6.
-Transfer Ownership of the Domain
+Step 9.
+Transfer ownership of the domain

+Let’s say you contact the owner, make a bid and they accept.
 Congratulations!
 You’re one last step away from owning your dream domain.

 Once you’ve made your payment through an escrow service, the last step is to wait for the current owner to transfer ownership of the domain to you.

-And that’s it!
 Now you know how to buy a domain that is taken and make it yours.

-Learn more about Bluehost web hosting services today, and receive a free domain for one year with the purchase of a web hosting plan.
+Learn more about Bluehost web hosting services today and receive a free domain for one year with the purchase of a web hosting plan!

 FAQs about buying a domain name that is taken